tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 Randomizer
 ==========

-``Enable randomize objects to randomize every object creation.``
+``Enable randomize objects to randomize each object creation.``

 	.. image:: images/tabs/RandomizerTab/RandomizerTab1.png

-	* **Randomize any category object** : any object of selected category involved in randomization.
+	* **Randomize any category object** : any object of the selected category involved in the randomization.

 	.. image:: images/tabs/RandomizerTab/RandomizerTab2.png

 	.. image:: images/tabs/RandomizerTab/RandomizerExample1.png
-	`Object randomization example (by default by pressing the space bar button).`
+	`Object randomization example (by default, by pressing the space bar button).`

 Or select custom objects to randomize.